 The surges roll high and choppy.
 Continual.

 In the boats there’s not much they can do.
 The head of the household hauls on the lead reindeer.
-Bids the rowers: row hard now, row for all their worth.
+Bids the rowers: row hard now, row for all they're worth.
 Stay on course, stay on course no matter what.
 He jerks and hauls at the rope, but the reindeer will not turn.
 The animal pulls in the opposite direction, it’s still strong, still has energy.
 There’s no point.
 Some of the animals are already lost.
 They don’t know how many.
 The man drops the harness, there’s no way to restrain the struggling animal.
 They concentrate on hauling two year-old calves into one of the rowboats.
-Exhausted and terrified, the calves lay and float with the waves close to the boatside.
+Exhausted and terrified, the calves lie and float with the waves close to the boatside.

 Disheartened, they recognize that the herd has formed a pattern in its fight for survival.
 A pattern they’ve seen before.
 A terrifying pattern.
 The animals are swimming in a large, disorderly ring.
 They know the ring will eventually tighten.
 Yes, they know it.
 There’s nothing they can do.
 The ring closes in the depths.

 They continue to row toward the island and can only hope that some of the animals will follow.
 With tired relief, they see that parts of the flock have actually broken out of the deadly circle.
 Yet many animals still remain behind them.
 It hurts too much to watch.
 They row.
 Fix their eyes on the animals following behind––the strongest.
 At least these shall be saved.
 Must be saved.

 The waves are no longer so white and foamy.
 They’re subsiding.
 Soon the current will return to the sound.
 That can also be a struggle.
 Too much time has passed.
 Can they do it?

 They will!
 They’ll overcome the rest!

 They continue to row, trembling with sorrow and rage, shaking their fists at the blue hull receding into the distance.
 But they don’t know if anyone can see it.